 • Excellent RAW flexibility and in-camera cropping

-• AI-powered autofocus with eye and subject detection
+• Class-leading AI-powered autofocus

 • USB-C PD charging and updated connectivity